 The two latest apps, Case Maker and DBQuest, provide opportunities for students to investigate complex questions from some of the most dramatic turning points in U.S. history and immerse them in conversations around those events.

 Today, we’ll dig into Case Maker.
 Tomorrow, DBQuest.

 Case Maker is a collection of 20 pre-made challenges designed for 6th through 8th grade civics education projects.
-Each of the ready made challenge as well as any that you customizes has a unique share code that you can give to students, so that students can review the challenge and make their own personal case on the topic.
+Each of the ready made challenges as well as any that you customize, has a unique share code that you can give to students, so that they can review the challenge and make their own personal case on the topic.

 How would teachers use it?

 The 20 pre-made civics education challenges are ready to be used in a classroom immediately.
 Each Challenge has a Challenge Code to make it simple to share with your students.

 From there, students review the challenge, add annotations to the related primary source documents, and build a series of case folders.

 When done, students use the Case Maker presentation mode to show off their work or use it as a reference for other projects.